Leafwing-Studios/fop-rules/docs/character-options/powers/shaman.md

 **Roots:** Your _roots_ manifestation applies stacks of defenseless to all creatures who come near.

-**Shaping:** Your _shaping_ manifestation creates the consuming fog tile effect:
+**Shaping:** Your _shaping_ manifestation creates the _consuming fog_ tile effect.
+These tiles are heavily shrouded

-- ??
-- ??

-When you activate your _shaping_ manifestation, make an Expertise attack against a creature of your choice that is occupying a consuming fog tile.
-If you hit, select 3 hiding spots within consuming fog tiles of your choice within a 12 tile range.
+When you activate your _shaping_ manifestation, the fogs swallow creatures lost in them, causing them to mysteriously appear some distance away.
+Make an Expertise attack against a creature of your choice that is occupying a _consuming fog tile_ within a 6 tile range.
+If you hit, select 3 hiding spots within consuming fog tiles of your choice within a 6 tile range.
 They teleport to one of these hiding spots (their choice) and gain the hidden status.

 **Storm:** Your _storm_ manifestation also applies one stack of blinded to creatures that it hits.